 e)SPINAL OR EPIDURAL ANESTHESIA—hold Factor Xa inhibitors or Direct Thrombin Inhibitor 72 hours minimum before procedure.
 Refer to appendix pc494xf-- Management of Antithrombotic Therapy for Neuraxial and Peripheral Nerve Procedures for additional guidance.

 6. Psychiatric Medications

-•Muscle relaxants including Baclofen and Flexeril-continue throughout surgery.
+Muscle relaxants including baclofen and cyclobenzaprine (Flexeril)-continue throughout surgery.

 7. Chronic Opioid Therapy

-•For patients on high does narcotics, consider Pain Management consultation for management postoperatively
+For patients on high dose narcotics, consider Pain Management consultation for management postoperatively

-•Suboxone—hold greater than or equal to 5 days prior.
-DO NOT resume until 2-3 days after patients last opioid dose.
+Suboxone (buprenorphine/naloxone)—hold greater than or equal to 5 days prior.
+DO NOT resume until 2-3 days after patient’s last opioid dose.
 Send pts to providers that are prescribers for instructions on hold/not hold